oracle-livelabs/converged/microservices-data-refactoring/extract-smaller-graph/extract-smaller-graph.md

    ```

    Where
-   - com.oracle.ms.app.InfomapGraphClient - Main class which loads the graph and runs the Infomap to identify the Clusters.
+   - com.oracle.ms.app.InfomapGraphClient - The main class which loads the graph and runs the Infomap to identify the Clusters.
    - 5 is MaxNumberOfIterations for Infomap Algorithm.
-You can change it to any positive integer
+You can change it to any positive integer.

    Output